Labinot Haliti: Return to Newcastle Jets

 On 22 July 2015, Haliti signed a two-year deal with Newcastle Jets, back to the club where he started his A-League career.
 On 21 October 2015 It was confirmed that Haliti would miss the remainder of the season after suffering an ACL injury in the defeat to Sydney FC.

 International career

 Haliti holds Albanian and Australian passports, making him eligible to represent Albania and Australia.

 Coaching career

 While still recovering Haliti announced that he had begun studying for his coaching badges.
 Haliti retired at the end of the 2017–18 A-League season, having already taken up a position as Assistant Coach of the Newcastle Jets FC Reserves, serving under Jets CEO and head youth coach Lawrie McKinna.

 On 8 May 2019, it was announced that Haliti signed with the Western Sydney Wanderers as an assistant coach ahead of the 2019–20 A-League season.

-In 2022 Haliti was appointed head coach of Sydney Olympic FC for NPL NSW 2023 season.
+In 2022, Haliti was appointed head coach of Sydney Olympic FC for NPL NSW 2023 season.
+On 18th November 2025, Haliti stepped down as Sydney Olympic head coach.